National Leadership Program, Summer 2018

 In her free time, Cantor enjoys reading fantasy novels, watching Star Trek and scrolling through social media.
 She and her brother continue their search for the best scallion pancake in the Greater Washington, D.C., area and watch cartoons together on the weekends.
 She has a labradoodle named Clover, who hasn’t quite grown up yet.
 Cantor’s future plans include travel and picking up a third language.
 She is still trying to “catch them all” in Pokemon Go.

-Cantor wrote four pieces during the 2018 Summer Apprenticeship.
+Cantor wrote four pieces during the 2018 Summer Fellowship.
 Check them out on our website:

 - Geoffrey Melada: The Importance of Storytelling (June 7, 2018)